-STANDARDS HOW YOU WILL BE MEASURED AIM: Proactive management of the health and welfare of all livestock through planning and reviewing AH.1 Key A written Health Plan must be established and implemented REVISED AH.1.a The plan is signed, dated and reviewed annually by the vet AH.1.b The plan is farm specific and updated as and when changes occur AH.1.c The plan makes reference to those responsible for livestock and other relevant persons e.g. nutritionist, R ■ Health plan foot trimmer, shearer, nominated vet or nominated vet practice AH.1.d The plan includes as a minimum: biosecurity policy infectious disease inc. BVD vaccination parasite control foot care and lameness management mastitis colostrum policy husbandry procedures identifying treated animals pain relief procedures dealing with TB reactors euthanasia AH.1.e Plan is easily accessible to all persons involved in the AH.1.1 A written annual livestock health and performance review must be undertaken by the nominated vet or a vet from the nominated vet practice REVISED ■ AH.1.1.a Review of records/data taking into account those records maintained throughout the year: - Health and performance data - Lameness - Mortality records - Culling rate (and reasons) - Disease - Parasites - Abattoir feedback - consider industry initiatives e.g. BVDFree England - Medicine usage data - Medicine administration records - Medicine collation - Antibiotic collation - Review HP-CIA use - Prophylactic treatments - Review cascade use Make recommendations for alternative strategies and reduction where possible R Health and performance review AH.1.1.b The review is signed and dated by the nominated vet/ or vet from the nominated vet practice AH.1.1.c Provide recommendations for any updates to the Health Plan if required
+STANDARDS HOW YOU WILL BE MEASURED AIM: Proactive management of the healt h and welfare of all livestock through planning and r eviewing AH.1 Key A written Health Plan must be established and implemented REVISED AH.1.a The plan is signed, dated and reviewed annually by the vet AH.1.b The plan is farm specific and updated as and when changes occur R ■ Health plan ■ AH.1.c The plan makes reference to those responsible for livestock and other relevant persons e.g. nutritionist, foot trimmer, shearer, nominated vet or nominated vet practice ■ AH.1.d The plan includes as a minimum: - biosecurity policy - infectious disease inc. BVD - vaccination - parasite control - foot care and lameness management - mastitis - colostrum policy - husbandry procedures - identifying treated animals - pain relief procedures - dealing with TB reactors - euthanasia ■ AH.1.e Plan is easily accessible to all persons involved in the care and management of the stock AH.1.1 A written annual livestock health and performance review must be undertaken by the nominated vet or a vet from the nominated vet practice REVISED Review of records/data taking into account those records maintained throughout the year: Health and performance data Lameness Mortality records Culling rate (and reasons) Disease Parasites Abattoir feedback consider industry initiatives e.g. BVDFree England Medicine usage data Medicine administration records Medicine collation Antibiotic collation Review HP-CIA use Prophylactic treatments Review cascade use Make recommendations for alternative strategies and reduction where possible ■ Health and performance review AH.1.1.b The review is signed and dated by the nominated vet/ or vet from the nominated vet practice AH.1.1.c Provide recommendations for any updates to the Health Plan if required